These are the easiest chipotle chicken tacos EVER!

 - 1 small garlic clove, grated

 - 1 tablespoon chopped mint or cilantro, or a mix of the two

 - Oil for grill

-- Preheat a grill or grill pan to medium high.
-If the chicken was refrigerated, take it out to come to room temperature.
+- Preheat a grill or grill pan to medium-high.
+If the chicken was refrigerated, let it come to room temperature.

-- Pile the chicken into warmed corn or flour tortillas and top with some napa cabbage, avocado slices and the lime crema.
-If you’d like, sprinkle with a bit of crumbled Cotija or feta cheese, and garnish with hot sauce.
-Serve with additional crema at the table.
+- Pile the chicken into warmed corn or flour tortillas and top with napa cabbage, avocado slices and the lime crema.
+If you’d like, sprinkle with a bit of crumbled Cotija or feta cheese.
+Serve with hot sauce and the remaining crema at the table.

 Do Ahead: The chicken can be marinated up to 1 day in advance (it gets even tastier the longer it marinates).

 *This post contains affiliate links, which means that if you purchase a product through a link you clicked on here, I receive a portion of the sale (at no cost to you).
 Thank you for supporting FromScratchFast!!